chrisalee27-dotcom/IT-Security-Labs/Ticket-004-Reverse-Shell-Investigation/README.md

 # Findings

-A remote connection was successfully established between Kali Linux and the Windows system using Netcat.
+The investigation confirmed that a remote connection could be established from Kali Linux to the Windows workstation using Netcat.

-The session was confirmed using netstat, which showed an **ESTABLISHED TCP connection** between the two hosts.

-Port used for the connection:

-• TCP 4444
+Key observations:

+• Initial connection attempts fail if no listener is present
+• A listener must be configured on the target system
+• Once configured, the attacker system can successfully connect
+• Active sessions can be verified using **netstat**

 ---